arescrimson/LytroOld/README.md

 ## Anime Commands

-**!help** returns a list of possible commands with their descriptions.

 **!a [anime name]:** returns information like synopsis, rating based off total votes, genre, and url.

 **!info [anime name]** returns additional information like background, studio, related animes and release year.